daydin14/allenhurstcleaners_v2/README.md

 - **Single-Page Application**: Built using React, providing a smooth and responsive user experience.
 - **Google Maps Integration**: Utilizes the Google Maps API to display business information and location.
+- **Google Analytics Integration**: Tracks and analyzes user interactions to provide insights into user behavior and application performance.
 - **Material UI**: Styled using Material UI components for a modern and consistent design.

 ## Technologies Used